STATEMENT OF FAITH AND COVENANT

 Divorce and Remarriage

-We believe that God disapproves of and forbids divorce and intends marriage to last until one of the spouses dies.
+We believe that marriage is between one man and one woman.
+God intended marriages to be a lifelong commitment and that divorce was not in God's original design.
 Although divorced and remarried persons or divorced persons may hold positions of service in the church and be greatly used of God for Christian service, they may not be considered for the offices of pastor or deacon.
 (Malachi 2:14-17; Matthew 19:3-12; Romans 7:1-3; 1 Timothy 3:2, 12; Titus 1:6)